 Powered by a MOS 65C02 chip clocked at 4 MHz, it was 4X faster than the original Apple II computer that helped Apple Computer become one of America's top, mainstream computer companies.

-Officially launched in September 1988 - a time when Apple engineers were already obsessed in making enhancements to their Macintosh series - the Apple IIc Plus was Apple's last computer that still used a non-graphical user interface (ProDos/AppleDOS 3.1).
+Officially launched in September 1988 - a time when Apple engineers were already obsessed with improving their Macintosh series—the Apple IIc Plus was Apple's last computer that still used a non-graphical user interface (ProDos/AppleDOS 3.1).

-It was actually an enhancement of the original Apple IIc that the company originally released in 1984 which, coincidentally, was also the year they released the original Macintosh.
+It was an enhancement of the original Apple IIc that the company initially released in 1984, which was also the year they released the original Macintosh.

 It came with a then, de-facto 3.5", 800k diskette drive instead of the older 5.25" ones, as well as a built-in power supply - unlike the original Apple IIc that came with a bulky, 12V power brick.

-A very unique feature was the "keyboard button", which toggled the keyboard layout between QWERTY and DVORAK modes.
+The "keyboard button" was a unique feature, which toggled the layout between QWERTY and DVORAK modes.

-The latter was named for its inventor, Dr. August Dvorak, who designed it with the goal of maximizing typing efficiency.
+The latter was named for its inventor, Dr. August Dvorak, who designed it to maximize typing efficiency.

-It also had a very beautiful design that made the Apple IIc -as well as the enhanced Apple IIc Plus- very popular among Apple collectors, after it won the Industrial Design Excellence Award in October 1984.
+It also had a stunning design that made the Apple IIc and the enhanced Apple IIc Plus very popular among Apple collectors, after they won the Industrial Design Excellence Award in October 1984.

-Together, the Apple IIc Plus and the Apple Monochrome Monitor complement each other perfectly specially on days when - simply composing a letter or playing those vintage games made my afternoons and evenings in the late 80s much easier.
+Together, the Apple IIc Plus and the Apple Monochrome Monitor complement each other perfectly, especially on days when simply composing a letter or playing those vintage games made my afternoons and evenings in the late 80s memorable.

-Sometimes, we long for the days when computing was more straightforward and the people...much warmer, humbler and kinder.
+Sometimes, we long for the days when computing was more straightforward, and people were warmer, humbler and kinder.

 6th Generation

-The last generation in the top-of-line iPod model originally released by Apple in Sept.
+Apple originally released the last generation in the top-of-line iPod model in Sept.
 2007.
-The one picture above was a slimmed-down 160GB version that was released during Apple's 'It's Only Rock & Roll' event in Sept.
+The unit shown in this photo is a slimmed-down 160GB version released during Apple's 'It's Only Rock & Roll' event in Sept.
 2009.

-Now made of anodized aluminum (prior models face plates were made of polycarbonate plastic), it boasted of longer battery life plus a better UI that supported Cover Flow.
+Now made of anodized aluminum (prior models' face plates were made of polycarbonate plastic), it boast longer battery life and a better UI (user interface) that supports Cover Flow.

-It also has a 2.5" backlit color display at 320 x 240 resolution and came with the original 30-pin FireWire charging port.
+It also has a 2.5" backlit color display at 320 x 240 resolution and comes with the original 30-pin FireWire charging port.

-Although Apple officially discontinued production of the model in Sept.
-2014, unused iPod Classics can still be purchased online at very much the same price when they were initially released.
+Although Apple officially discontinued production of the model in September 2014, unused iPod Classics can still be purchased online at about the same price when they were initially released.

 with USB Charger-Stand